akmalovaa/postgresql-exporter-example/README.md

 ### [sql_exporter](https://github.com/burningalchemist/sql_exporter/)
+**burningalchemist/sql_exporter**

-Database agnostic SQL exporter for Prometheus - for SQL Queries
+Database agnostic SQL exporter for Prometheus - for SQL Queries.

 > Used to create SQL queries to the database, receive and output business metrics (to display real-time data from the database in Grafana)